Bobby Lee Trammell: Biography

 Trammell's career then went through a series of mishaps.
-He auditioned for The Adventures of Ozzie & Harriet, but was not offered a spot.
+He auditioned for The Adventures of Ozzie and Harriet, but was not offered a spot.
 Ricky Nelson had expressed interest in looking at more of Trammell's work, but Trammell did not take the offer seriously.
 During the recording of his second single, "You're the Mostest Girl", he was backed by an orchestra and chorus, and he nearly quit his contract over the difficult recording session.
 Both this single and its follow-up, "My Susie J - My Susie Jane", failed to chart, and by the end of the 1950s, Trammell was performing strictly local dates in California.
 He staged a protest on the top of a broadcast tower in Los Angeles, against a radio station's refusal to play his record, but when the structure began to collapse, he had to be rescued by local authorities, and was barred from performing in the state.

 After returning to Arkansas, Trammell sparred with Jerry Lee Lewis before a gig and destroyed Lewis's piano.
 After stories of Trammell's misbehavior made the rounds among promoters, he was effectively blackballed as a public performer everywhere.

 Trammell continued recording for small local labels, but his reputation prevented him from getting much radio airplay.
 He self-distributed the records from his car in the 1960s.
 He was offered licensing contracts with Warner Bros.
 Records and others, but he refused them; he recorded for Sims Records through the end of the 1960s.
 In the 1970s, he played country music, and in the 1980s, he found some success in Europe during the rockabilly revival there.
 However, at the Rockhouse festival in Eindhoven, the Netherlands, he tried to jump onto his piano but fell, breaking his wrist in the process.

 In 1997, Trammell was elected to the Arkansas House of Representatives, where he served until 2002.
 He unsuccessfully sought a State Senate seat in 2002, losing to Jerry Bookout.
 He died on February 20, 2008, in his birthplace of Jonesboro.